-Within the Interreg project Sustainable Urban Logistics PlannIng To Enhance Regional freight transport (SULPiTER), the local administrators of some cities in EU as Bologna, Poznan, Budapest and Rijeka, with city logistics researchers and planners focused on freight transport aiming at design Sustainable Urban Logistics Plans (SULP) and some surveys were carried out.
+Within the Interreg project Sustainable Urban Logistics PlannIng To Enhance Regional freight transport (SULPiTER), the local administrators of some cities in EU as Bologna, Poznan, Budapest and Rijeka, with city logistics researchers and planners focused on freight transport aiming at design Sustainable Urban Logistics Plans (SULP) and some surveys were carried out according to the methodology proposed by Nuzzolo et al. (2016).
 Besides, as the same method was used for data collection, a comparison among the four cities can be made.

-The surveys were carried out in 2017; one of the goals was to build a comprehensive database in order to help decision-makers in the field of city logistics.
+The surveys were carried out in 2017; one of the goals was to build a comprehensive database in order to help decision makers in the field of city logistics.
 The surveys are a mean to monitor the current state of the system and to develop a modeling framework able to support ex-ante assessment of future scenarios for SULP design.
 The survey consisted of: